 Among the highlights:

-- For offers that will be paid off in five or fewer months, the agency looks at only one year of future income (down from four years) when assessing a taxpayer’s reasonable collection potential.
-For longer payoffs — six to 24 months — the IRS looks at only two years of future earnings (down from five years).
+- For offers that will be paid off in five months or less, the agency looks at only one year of future income (down from four) when assessing how much they can collect.

 Penalty & Interest Abatement

-- You didn’t previously have to file a return or you have no penalties for the three years prior to the tax year in which you received a penalty.
+- You filed the same return type, if required, for the past three tax years prior to the tax year in which you received a penalty.

-- You filed all currently required returns or filed an extension of time to file.
+- You’ve filed all currently required returns or filed an “extension of time to file.”

 - You have paid, or arranged to pay, any tax due.